Formerra Launches New Nordic Hub To Power Global Healthcare Innovation

-(MENAFN- ACCESSWIRE) New facility in Malmö, Sweden strengthens support for healthcare customers in Scandinavia and Europe with specialized material solutions.
+(MENAFN- ACN NewsWire) Formerra Launches New Nordic Hub to Power Global Healthcare Innovation New facility in Malmo, Sweden strengthens support for healthcare customers in Scandinavia and Europe with specialized material solutions.

 Formerra's facilities network has expanded to include a new warehouse in Malmö, Sweden that will serve medical device OEMs and suppliers in Europe and Nordic countries.